flancian/garden/agora participation.md

 - To participate actively in the Agora is to write explicitly *for* the Agora.
-It is as easy as mentioning it, or otherwise using the concept in your
+It is as easy as mentioning it, or otherwise using the concept in your digital garden.